Darnol/FS24_SoftwareTesting_Assignments/assignment02/SortedArray2BST/Documentation.md

 For INV1 and INV2, I added a helper function ``checkInvariant_1_2`` which throws an error if the invariant is violated.

 ## Task 3: Testing Contracts
+The normal working of the function given the added contracts are covered through tests T1 to T3.
 The pre-conditions are tested in the tests T4-T7.
-No further additions or helpers are needed
+No further additions or helpers are needed.
+The post-conditions are tested in the test T8.
+The invariants are implicitly tested with those tests T4-T8 and don't need additional explicit testing.

 ## Task 4: Property-Based Testing
+For the property-based tests, I identified the following tests, implemented in the ``PROPERTY-BASED TESTS`` section in the test file:
+- Pre-conditions : Test various valid inputs of variable length within the bounds given by PRE2.
+Make sure they are unique.
+Verify by checking the post-conditions.
+- Pre-conditions : Do the same, but make sure the inputs are not unique and/or sorted and verify that the appropriate exceptions are thrown.

+To verify the outcome of all the generated tests, I make use of the post-conditions.
+If they hold, the result should be what we expect.